You are here:

 Wineware knows it can often be overwhelming choosing glassware for wine as there is so much variation, from the shape and size of the bowl to the thickness/thinness of the rim.
 This guide is intended to help you understand the benefits of using different wine tasting glasses and make this choice easier.

 Whether you are entertaining in the home or using wine tasting glasses in your restaurant, Wineware’s ‘What are wine tasting glasses’ guide can help you.

-The straight forward and simple answer is: glasses cannot change the taste of a wine per se; but can significantly alter our perception of it.
+The straight forward and simple answer is: glasses cannot change the taste of a wine per se but can significantly alter our perception of it.
 For example, the right glassware cannot make a bad tasting wine taste delicious.
-However, a specially tailored glass can make a good wine more enjoyable; full of great flavour and evocative aromas.
+However, a specially tailored glass can make a good wine more enjoyable, full of great flavour and evocative aromas.

 Sommeliers, winemakers and consumers are continually testing and evaluating wine glasses to discover which is best suited to a particular type of wine or grape variety.
 Whether you are drinking sauvignon blanc or pinot noir, you will need the appropriate glassware.

-Each wine tasting glass differs from one another; in its shape, diameter of its rim, thickness and finish.
+Each wine tasting glass differs from one another; its shape, the diameter of its rim, thickness and finish.
 Therefore it is important to know what wine glass shape and size is best suited for your wine.

 The ISO (International Standards Organisation) glass is recognised as the standard design for wine tasting worldwide.
 The ISO wine glass has a rounded bowl and tapering sides to allow the wine to aerate and be swirled without spilling.
 The glass is available in various sizes, including 12cl 21.5 cl, 31 cl and 41 cl.
 It is known as the ‘one glass for all’ perfect for all your wine tasting needs.
 In particular, the 21.5cl size is ideal for the tasting of port and sherry and is used by wine critics, clubs and professional tasters worldwide.